For Applicants | Frequently Asked Questions|

 It depends on the policy of each USG agency funding your collaborator’s award.
 For example, in the case of NSF, any NSF-supported researcher can apply for a supplement to his or her NSF award.
 However, supplemental funding from NSF must clearly enhance the NSF project.
 USG-supported partners interested in seeking supplemental funds are encouraged to reach out to agency contacts listed on the “Find a USG-Supported Partner” page

-Can PEER grant recipients use the funding to support a visiting scientist from the United States, including for workshops?
+Can PEER grant recipients from previous cycles before Cycle 8 use their funding to support a visiting scientist from the United States, including for workshops?

 USG-Supported Partner Awards